nails/module-cms/docs/pages/templates.md

 > The Nails Command Line tool makes this easy!
 Use `nails cms:template` to automatically create the files and classes you need.

 In order for a template to be recognised it must be defined in `template.php`.
-A basic set up will look like this:
+A basic set up will look like this, notice that the class name matches the directory name:

 ```php
 <?php